JW9506/ts-axios/README.md

-To add TS to axios lib.
+To add TS (fake axios) to xhr lib.